comunica/Article-ISWC2018-Resource/content/conclusions.md

 such as for example only evaluating BGPs over Turtle files, evaluating the efficiency of different join operators, or even serve as a complete server-side SPARQL query endpoint that aggregates different datasources.
+In future work, we will look into supporting supporting alternative (non-semantic) query languages as well, such as [GraphQL](cite:cites graphql).

 Since Comunica is built on Linked Data and Web technologies, it is the ideal research platform for investigating new Linked Data publication interfaces,